Dreams and Nightmares (song): Live performances

-Since 2012, Mill has frequently performed "Dreams and Nightmares" as an outro to live sets.
-Mill performed the song before Game 5 of the 2022 World Series between the Philadelphia Phillies and the Houston Astros at Philadelphia's Citizens Bank Park, driving away with the Phillie Phanatic on an all-terrain vehicle afterwards.
-Mill performed the song at the album's 10th anniversary concert "Meek Mill + Friends: Dreams and Nightmares Ten Year Anniversary", held at the Wells Fargo Center in Philadelphia on November 26, 2022.
-During the performance, Mill showed appreciation for his supporters after coming from the bottom and implored that he raps for the city, while the fans sang along and balloons fell across the stadium.
+Mill performed the song at the 2022 Summer Jam in Metlife Stadium.
+On October 16, 2022, the rapper delivered a sideline performance of it for game six of the 2022 NFL season between football teams the Philadelphia Eagles and the Dallas Cowboys at Philadelphia's Lincoln Financial Field.
+Mill performed the song before Game 5 of the 2022 World Series between the Philadelphia Phillies and the Houston Astros at Citizens Bank Park in the city, driving away with the Phillie Phanatic on an all-terrain vehicle afterwards.
+He performed it at the album's 10th anniversary concert "Meek Mill + Friends: Dreams and Nightmares Ten Year Anniversary", held at the Wells Fargo Center in Philadelphia on November 26, 2022.
+Mill showed appreciation for his supporters after coming from the bottom and implored that he raps for the city, while the fans sang along and balloons fell across the stadium.